kategable/workloom/libs/features/hr/README.md

-# lib-features-hr
+# lib-feature-hr

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test lib-features-hr` to execute the unit tests.
+Run `nx test lib-feature-hr` to execute the unit tests.